Some Kind of Wonderful Soundtrack – Various Artists

 His movies were formulaic, usually involving some awkward, misunderstood teen or someone who was a maverick, a latter-day James Dean who dressed differently and had no money.
 And the music was the same – usually consisting of semi-obscure, new-wave artists such as Altered Images, Oingo Boingo and Echo & the Bunnymen.

-The music was unlike anything I had heard of at the time, but I immediately liked it.
+The music on the Some Kind of Wonderful soundtrack was unlike anything I had heard of at the time, but I immediately liked it.
 From Shelley’s upbeat “Do Anything” to Lick the Tins’ charming remake of Elvis Presley’s “I Can’t Help Falling in Love,” each song held its own.
 “I Go Crazy” from Flesh for Lulu sounded like the Psychedelic Furs (another Hughes alumnus).
 And Blue Room’s “Cry Like This” was a perfect song for those teens feeling despondent, featuring simple chords on a keyboard accompanied by heavy drumbeats.

 In a way, the movie seems to be written for the songs.
 You remember Watts pounding the drums to “Cry Like This,” and you feel her sadness.
 You recall Watts and Keith practicing Keith’s first kiss during Stephen Duffy’s “She Loves Me,” her legs wrapping around his waist as they both realize that there’s a spark there.
 The quirky “Brilliant Mind” suddenly turns dark and dramatic when Amanda Jones (Lea Thompson) runs out of school in tears after being shunned by her friends.